WICG/turtledove/FLEDGE.md

         * Then `selectedBuyerAndSellerReportingId`, `buyerAndSellerReportingId` (if present in interest group), and `buyerReportingId`
           (if present in interest group) will all be available to reporting.
     * Otherwise (i.e. when `selectedBuyerAndSellerReportingId` not in bid):
         * No reporting IDs.
-If you want reporting IDs, consider including and selecting an empty `selectableBuyerAndSellerReportingId`.
+If you want reporting IDs, consider including and selecting an empty `selectableBuyerAndSellerReportingIds`.
 * Otherwise (i.e. when `selectableBuyerAndSellerReportingIds` not defined in interest group):
     * If `buyerAndSellerReportingId` defined in interest group: `buyerAndSellerReportingId` available to reporting.
     * Otherwise, if `buyerReportingId` defined in interest group: `buyerReportingId` available to reporting.